 Expert Tip

-It's very important to mix the coconut milk well before using it.
-Sometimes I find it easier to pour the milk out of the can into a mixing bowl, then use a hand whisk to mix it thoroughly.
+If your canned coconut milk has a thick fat layer on the top, it's important to mix it well before using it.
+Sometimes, I find it easier to pour the milk out of the can into a mixing bowl and use a hand whisk to mix it thoroughly, as shown in the photo below.

 Recipe FAQs